Pasco kitty rescue backfires when dog locks car door. But all was not lost in this cat tale

 Determined to save the kitty, she parked and returned in her personal car with her dog, Daisy.

 Her plan to rescue the kitten was thrown into chaos as soon as she stepped out of the car.
-One of Daisy’s little paws found the door lock, leaving the woman and the kitten stuck.
+One of Daisy’s little paws found the door lock, leaving the woman and the kitten stuck outside.

-Daisy knows how to lower the windows, but refused to cooperate, possibly deciding he wanted no part of having a little feline friend.
+Daisy knows how to lower the windows, but refused to cooperate, possibly deciding she wanted no part of having a little feline friend.

 Daisy was far more cooperative when the Pasco officer showed up.